greiginsydney/captureKNX/docs/step2-setup-the-Pi.md

 sudo -E -H ./setup.sh
 ```

-38. The FIRST time you run the script on a brand new Pi it's going to run for ~8 minutes (depending on your internet speed) and then prompt you to reboot:
+38. The FIRST time you run the script on a brand new Pi it's going to run for ~8-9 minutes (depending on your internet speed) and then prompt you to reboot:

 ![image](https://github.com/user-attachments/assets/f937f01d-2004-43df-a854-5799a2b7db69)

 39. Reconnect to the Pi after it reboots and return to Step 37.
+(Pressing up-arrow should offer you the `sudo -E -H ./setup.sh` command to save you re-typing it.)

-Once the required bits have been added, it will stop prompting for reboots (there are two), and continue.
+40. Once the required bits have been added, it will stop prompting for reboots (there are two), and continue.

-40.
+41.